 - Hospice care is not eligible for sharing

-- Must obtain pre-certification for most needs for them to be eligible for sharing
+- Must obtain pre-certification for several needs to be eligible for sharing

 - Maternity costs only eligible for sharing with Classic Crown membership